Tired of running your Crystal Reports by hand? Use Report Commander to automate your report processing.

 Configure reports once and have them automatically pull data for the right time period each time you run them.

 Report Commander can point your report to a different data source at runt-time.
 For example, to use your production database instead of the development database connection saved in the report.

-Automatically export your report to any format supported by Crystal Reports, or print to a printer.
+Automatically export your report to PDF, Excel, or any other format supported by Crystal Reports, or print to a printer.

 E-mail your exported reports, or upload using FTP or SFTP.